kaminskypavel/cloudrun-sandbox/packages/backend/multi-lang-img/README.md

 ## Docker Multi Language Image

 ### Purpose
-this images is going to execute the sandboxed code in Gvisor
+a sandbox image to execute on a Gvisor for runing user generated code